Meet the Trinity Manor Care Home team

 We always aim to deliver bespoke care to those who live at our home.
 We tailor our services to meet the unique requirements of each person and in a way that celebrates their individuality, whilst also helping residents to maintain as much independence as possible and treating them with dignity at all times.

-Hello, my name is Neil, and I am the General Manager here at Trinity Manor.
+Hi, my name is Sohail, and I am the General Manager here at Trinity Manor.
 Welcome to our website!

 Hello, my name is Paul, and I am proud to be the Deputy Manager here at Trinity Manor.